 - Note: You can click 'Restored Partition Properties' to resize the restored partition to fill the new disk if you wish. - 16.
-Follow the steps in the section Fix boot problems on MBR/BIOS systems in the following KB article: Fixing Windows boot problems (see page 101) - Note: You should select the newly created 300MB partition as the 'Active' partition when running 'Fix Boot Problems'
+Follow the steps in the section Fix boot problems on MBR/BIOS systems in the following KB article: Fixing Windows boot problems - Note: You should select the newly created 300MB partition as the 'Active' partition when running 'Fix Boot Problems'

-Bare metal restore of a dynamic disk system
+Bare metal restore of a Dynamic disk system